-Most Recent Dodge Viper
+Dodge Viper Review

-At its debut, the V10 was 8.3 liters in size and generated 500 hp and 525 pound-feet of torque.
-Only the roadster was available.
+The second-generation Dodge Viper was produced from 2003 through 2010, initially as an open-top roadster.
+The 8.3-liter V10 engine generated 500 hp and 525 pound-feet of torque.
 Power was sent to the rear wheels through a six-speed manual transmission and a standard limited-slip differential.
 Detail changes were limited only to colors and trim for the next couple years until 2006, when the SRT-10 coupe debuted along with a 10-hp increase.

 In 1999 the Viper received bigger wheels, optional Connolly leather inside, power mirrors and a remote release for the coupe's glass hatch.
 A track-biased Viper ACR trim level also became available that year.
-Used Dodge Viper shoppers might also want to note that a fairly significant feature -- antilock brakes -- did not become available until 2001.
+Used Dodge Viper shoppers might also want to note that a fairly significant feature — antilock brakes — did not become available until 2001.

 If you are looking for older years, visit our used Dodge Viper page.